-Reading for pleasure and cultivating the love of the written word is actively encouraged throughout the school.
-Great emphasis is placed on developing pupil’s skills in reading, so that they are able to explore and discuss texts confidently.
+At Cogenhoe Primary School reading for pleasure and cultivating the love of reading is actively encouraged throughout the school.
+Great emphasis is placed on developing pupil’s skills in reading from Reception, so that they are able to explore and discuss challenging texts confidently through our daily “Book Talk” session.
 Both shared, modelled and independent reading has a specific focus and is a fundamental part of a child’s reading journey.
 Teacher’s use a range of rich texts, so that pupils use of vocabulary and enjoyment of reading is heightened.
 The breadth of our curriculum ensures that pupils have access to a wide range of poetry, fiction and non-fiction.

 Please see our list of suggested texts below for your children to enjoy at home: